Uroš Lajovic

-Uroš Lajovic is a Slovenian conductor.
+Uroš Lajovic is a Slovenian conductor and professor.
 He has served as guest conductor, permanent conductor, artistic director and artistic advisor at numerous prominent European orchestras.
+He is professor emeritus at the University of Music and Performing Arts Vienna.

 Career

-Uroš Lajovic, born on July 4, 1944 in Slovenia studied composition and conducting in his home town Ljubljana.
+Uroš Lajovic, born on July 4, 1944, in Slovenia studied composition and conducting in his home town Ljubljana.
 In the years 1975 to 1979 he was the chief conductor of the RTV Chamber Orchestra.
 After having studied with Prof. Bruno Maderna at Mozarteum in Salzburg he continued at Hochschule für Musik und darstellende Kunst in Vienna, Austria with Prof. Hans Swarowsky in whose class Lajovic received a master's degree with honors.
 At first he was the principal conductor of the Slovenian Philharmonic, a position he held until 1991, and of the Zagreb Symphony Orchestra in Croatia.
 He also conducted the RTV Slovenia Symphony Orchestra.
 In 1988, Lajovic established the Chamber Orchestra Slovenicum which was active until 2001.
 Very soon after, he achieved international acclaim by conducting in major orchestras all over the world.
 Since then, Uroš Lajovic has been guest conductor, permanent conductor, artistic director and artistic advisor of numerous prominent European musical institutions.
-Between 2001-06 he was the chief conductor of the Belgrade Philharmonic.
+Between 2001–06 he was the chief conductor of the Belgrade Philharmonic.
 In 1991 Lajovic was named Professor in Ordinary at the University of Music and Performing Arts, Austria.
 In 2012 he became Professor Emeritus.
 Since 2009 until 2014 he also held a teaching position at the Zagreb Music Academy, Croatia.